Hello! My name is Arjan.

-I’m a frontend developer based in London.
-I build (and sometimes design) simple, fast, useful, websites and apps.
+I’m a frontend dev based in Vancouver.
+I build (and sometimes design) web apps.

 Sr. Frontend Engineer

 - Improved developer experience by refactoring legacy Ruby code into Node.js and React (faster compile times locally and on pipelines)

 - Achieved 100% faster load times on "Recipes" by rebuilding it as an SSR React app with TypeScript

 - Architected UI Component library built with React and Emotion, used across multiple frontend apps

 - Collaborated with backend engineers when designing REST and GraphQLs endpoints for frontend clients to consume

 After working in Vancouver for sometime, I felt a change was needed and I was craving a new challenge.
 This led me to moving to London and thereby joining Farmdrop.
 The first few months were exciting, staying in airbnbs, exploring unfamiliar areas, and meeting new people.
 However, that quickly went to shit because of covid.
 The next year and half was spent working from home, which was my flat in North West London.